The Camino Frances

 This is the most popular walking tour of the Camino de Santiago, which is from Sarria.
 Perfect for those looking to capture the essence of the Camino: a nice walk, good food and wine, discovering local customs, meeting fellow pilgrims and enjoying the unique atmosphere of it all.
 You won’t forget a single minute of it!
 This section of the Camino de Santiago starts in Sarria and covers the last 100km of the Camino Frances, the minimum required to apply for your Compostela certificate.
 The Camino will take you across woodlands, farmland and rustic hamlets, following tracks and paths lined by granite stone walls.
 The green rolling landscape.

 The Camino Frances, and also called the French Way, is the most traditional of all the pilgrim routes to Santiago and the best known internationally.
 This is the Camino route featured in the famous movie ‘The Way‘ starring Martin Sheen.
 The trail was established in the late 11th century thanks to the efforts of monarchs like Sancho III the Greater and Sancho Ramírez de Navarra y Aragón, as well as Alphonse VI and his successors, who looked after its construction and promotion.

-The main routes of the Camino in France and Spain were described in detail in the Codex Calixtinus, an essential reference work providing details of the pilgrimage dating back to the 12th century.
+The main routes of the St James Way in France and Spain were described in detail in the Codex Calixtinus, an essential reference work providing details of the pilgrimage dating back to the 12th century.

 This guide, attributed to the French cleric Aymeric Picaud, reveals the political and religious interest that lay behind promoting the sanctuary of Santiago de Compostela and making it easily accessible, yet it also bears testimony to the demand for this type of information.